tachiyomiorg/website/src/help/faq/README.md

 **Mangakakalot**/**Manganelo** have created new entries for manga on their sites again.
 Some old entries are obsolete and will not work.
 To resolve this, [migrate](/help/guides/source-migration/#source-migration) the manga from **Mangakakalot**/**Manganelo** to another source.

 #### What does `Source URL has changed` mean?
 This means that the manga is dead and needs to be migrated from **Mangakakalot**/**Manganelo** to a different source.
 Refer to the guide for **Page list is empty** above.

 #### How do I fix the `Image could not be decoded` error?
-Open manga in Webview and wait for the image to comes up.
-If the image isn't loading you will need to look elsewhere to read that particular manga, as Mangakakalot is now blocking entire regions.
+Open the manga in WebView and wait for the image to comes up.
+If the image isn't loading you will need to look elsewhere to read that particular manga, as some Mangabox sources, such as Mangakakalot, are now blocking entire regions.

 ### Webtoons